IntelligentSystemsLab/ST-EVCDP/README.md

 >Qu, H., Kuang, H., Li, J., & You, L. (2023).
 A physics-informed and attention-based graph learning approach for regional electric vehicle charging demand prediction.
 IEEE Transactions on Intellgent Transportation Systems.
 [Paper in IEEE Explore](https://ieeexplore.ieee.org/document/10539613) [Paper in arXiv](https://arxiv.org/abs/2309.05259)

+>Kuang, H., Zhang, X., Qu, H., and You, L., and Zhu, R. and Li, J. (2024).
+Unravelling the effect of electricity price on electric vehicle charging behavior: A case study in Shenzhen, China.
+Sustainable Cities and Society.
+[DOI](https://doi.org/10.1016/j.scs.2024.105836)
 ```shell
 @ARTICLE{10539613,
   author={Qu, Haohao and Kuang, Haoxuan and Wang, Qiuxuan and Li, Jun and You, Linlin},